TesiraXEL is designed for use with Tesira DSP processors and requires at least 1 Tesira DSP to pass signal to the amplifier over AVB.

 Multiple Daisy-Chain Racks

 Daisy-chain mode is a powerful tool when implemented for smaller, local AVB networks, where AVB pass-through can reduce AVB network switch requirements.
+Be sure to consider our article on signal path resilience when designing your network.

 A simple, single daisy chain through all amplifiers becomes limited by the total number of hops accrued along the path.

 A star network topology may be used with multiple daisy chain racks to keep the overall network diameter in check.
+Limiting each daisy-chain stack to 4 or fewer devices will allow reasonable latitude with respect to network design and multiple switch tiers.(core and edge switches).

 A stack of daisy-chained devices expands the overall AVB network diameter.
 The depth of the permitted daisy-chain stack is dependent on the overall AVB network topology.
 Latency through the TesiraXEL is known and we are comfortable implementing a 10-hop limit when daisy-chaining devices.
+(The recommended hop limit may vary depending on the network topology but will never be less than 9 hops.)

 - A hop consists of one direct network link between two hardware devices.